evanx/redishub/README.md

 Short-term deployment plans:
 - `archive.redishub.com` for read-only authenticated access to warm data
-- `cdn.redishub.com` for read-only queries to "hub" warm data via CloudFlare CDN
+- `cdn.redishub.com` for read-only queries to open warm data via CloudFlare CDN

 Note that clients should follow HTTP redirects to the above domains when reading data.

 Medium-term deployment plans:
 - a Redis Cluster on load-balanced dedicated servers e.g. with 64GB each.

+As soon as warranted, we look forward to deploying Redis Clusters on multiple 64GB dedicated machines in multiple regions.

+Incidently, early adopters who pay for more resources e.g. 50c per 32MB RAM, will become co-owners of RedisHub via a sharepool.
+The shareholding of the pool will be computed by an algorithm.

+#### What financial technology is planned?

+For a given point in time e.g. a specific month end, the resource algo will reduce multiple time series, including the virtual currency transfers (credits) to a RedisHub wallet, reconciled with the actual resource costs (debits) of the account associated with the sender's virtual currency address.
+It thereby generates an account statement.

+Similarly, the shareholding algo will determine the virtual shareholding of each account.

+The shareholding algo must reward early adopters, since they are naturally critical to success.

+Clearly it must also reward pre-payment, since our financial surplus provides financial security to operations, and can be used for development and dividend payouts.

+The dividend algo might also be a mechanism for share transfers, whereby account holders provide buy/sell orders for price/volume.
+If their buy volume is zero, then they are paid the dividend in full.
+Otherwise their buy/sell orders are settled, and their dividend recalculated.

+I'm still working out the details, but the reality is that customers are "funders."
+The plan is that funders collectively own 49% of RedisHub.
+I own 51%, make executive decisions and provide regular reports to shareholders i.e. a newsletter to customers :) Watch out for announcements via https://twitter.com/@evanxsummers.

 #### What are the domains demo, open, secure et al?

 The `demo` domain has its own database, but otherwise all subdomains access the same master database:
  - `open` - without client cert authentication
- - `secure` - with client cert authentication
+ - `secure` - with client cert authentication for account endpoints
- - `replica` - read-only replica (hot data)
+ - `replica` - read-only replica (hot data) with optional client authentication
  - `cdn` - read-only cached replica (warm data)
- - `archive` - read-only disk-based archive (cold data)
+ - `archive` - read-only disk-based archive to recover cold data

 #### How do I trust your server cert?